 California Environmental Quality Act (CEQA)

-CEQA authorizes the Secretary for Natural Resources to certify that state regulatory programs meeting certain environmental standards are exempt from many of the procedural requirements of CEQA, including the preparation of a separate Environmental Impact Report (EIR), negative declaration, or initial study.
+CEQA authorizes the Secretary for Natural Resources to certify that State regulatory programs meeting certain environmental standards are exempt from many of the procedural requirements of CEQA, including the preparation of a separate Environmental Impact Report (EIR), negative declaration, or initial study.
 (Public Resources Code (PRC), § 21080.5.)
 The Secretary for Natural Resources has certified as exempt the State and Regional Water Board Basin Planning Program for the protection, maintenance, and enhancement of water quality in California (CCR, tit.
 14, § 15251(g).)
-Exempt regulatory programs include the Water Boards’ adoption or approval of water quality standards and provisions to implement water quality standards, such as the amendment of the San Diego Water Board Basin Plan to incorporate Biological Objectives (CCR, tit.
+Exempt regulatory programs include the Water Boards’ adoption or approval of water quality standards and provisions to implement water quality standards, such as the amendment of the San Diego Water Board Basin Plan to incorporate the Stream Biological Objective (CCR, tit.
 23, § 3775-3781.)
 Therefore, the Staff Report includes the SED required for compliance with CEQA, and a separate CEQA document will not be prepared.
 The San Diego Water Board must still comply with CEQA’s goals and policies, including the policy of avoiding significant adverse effects on the environment where feasible.
 (CCR, tit.
 14, § 15250.)

 According to the State Water Board regulations for the implementation of CEQA (CCR, tit.
 23, § 3777), the SED shall consist of a written report prepared for the board containing an environmental analysis of the project; a completed environmental checklist (where the issues identified in the checklist must be evaluated in the checklist or elsewhere in the SED); and other documentation as the board may include.
 The SED is required to contain, at a minimum, the following information: